FernandaCastro/my-pantry/README.md

 - Manages pantry, pantry items and products.
 - Manages the consumption of the items in the pantry as well as their replenishment
-- Sends events to PurchaseCreateTopic when PantryItem reaches the defined threshold
+- Produces an event and sends it to Kafka Topic (PurchaseCreateTopic) when a PantryItem reaches the defined threshold
-- Listens to PurchaseCompleteTopic in order to update the pantry once the Purchase Order is closed
+- Listens to Kafka Topic (PurchaseCompleteTopic) and updates the pantry once the Purchase Order is closed
 - Stores data in Postgres

 | Request Type |  Path                    | Description          |